tramitit/guides/en/hungary/joining_the_state_pension_system.md

 categories:
 - Hungary
 date: '2024-06-07'
-description: Learn about the state pension system, eligibility requirements, contribution process, necessary documents, and a provider for registration assistance.
+description: Learn what the state pension is, who needs it, and how to ensure you're properly contributing to secure your retirement.
+Stay informed about required documents.
 draft: false
-meta_title: 'State Pension System: Key Steps, Eligibility, & Providers'
+meta_title: 'Understanding the State Pension System: Key Steps and Essentials'
-title: 'State Pension System: Key Steps, Eligibility, & Providers'
+title: 'Understanding the State Pension System: Key Steps and Essentials'
 translationKey: hungary-joining_the_state_pension_system
 ---

 ## Description
 ### What is it?